jasper-zanjani/notes/docs/Windows/index.md

 [Nano Server]: #nano-server 'Nano Server&#10;Headless Windows Server installation option with no local user interface, no 32-bit application support, and only basic configuration controls.
 Administration requires remote WinRM connections and WMI tools&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 42'
 [Powershell Core]: #nano-server 'Powershell Core&#10;subset of Powershell Desktop, omitting many of its features&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 57'
-[New-NanoServerImage]: pwsh.md#new-nanoserverimage '```&#10;[PS] New-NanoServerImage&#10;New-NanoServerImage -DeploymentType guest|host -Edition standard|datacenter -MediaPath root -TargetPath $PATH -ComputerName $NAME&#10;```&#10;Used to create a Nano Server VHD file for Nano Server installation&#10;Required parameters:&#10;  `DeploymentType` specified whether the image file should be used on a Hyper-V VM ("Guest") or a physical server ("Host")&#10;  `Edition` specifies whether to install the Standard or Datacenter edition of Nano Server&#10;  `MediaPath` specifies the path to the root of the WS2016 installation disk or mounted image&#10;  `BasePath` specifies a path on the local system where the cmdlet creates a copy of the installation files from the location specified in `MediaPath`&#10;  `TargetPath` specifies the full path and filename of the new image to be created with the filename extension (".vhd" or ".vhdx") specifying Generation 1 or Generation 2 image.&#10;  `ComputerName` specifies the computer name that should be assigned to the new image&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
-2017: 44'

 [Nano Server][Nano Server], a new installation option introduced in Windows Server 2016, provides a much smaller footprint and attack surface than even Server Core, but supports only some roles and features.
 Installation is done by building a VHD image via PowerShell on another computer.